-If I choose to participate in any Blue Springs Middle School activities program, I will endeavor to contribute my best to the success of that program.
+If I am selected to represent a Blue Springs or Blue Springs South High School activities program, I will endeavor to contribute my best to the success of that program.
+I understand, that as a member of the activities program, I am expected to demonstrate outstanding character by displaying integrity, honesty, respect for others, and good sportsmanship in all academic, athletic, and social activities.
 Therefore, I agree to abide by the provisions of the following Code of Ethical Behavior.
-I am also aware that if I do not live up to this agreement, I must accept the consequences, which may include dismissal from the activity in which I am participating.
+I am also aware that if I do not live up to this agreement, I must accept the consequences as they are outlined in this document, which may include dismissal from the activity in which I am participating.

-I also realize that if school policies are violated, the procedures and penalties of those policies may take precedence over, or be in addition to, those described in the following rules of conduct for participants.
+I realize that if school policies are violated, the procedure and penalties of those policies may take precedence over, or be in addition to, those described in the following rules of conduct for participation.
+The purpose of the Code of Ethical Behavior is to allow students the privilege of being part of a successful organization, to give students an opportunity to become a better competitor, and to instill in students a sense of responsibility for their personal conduct.